 Fairs and Festivals in Mysore:

 Mysore Dassara: Every October, Mysore gets ready for the Dassara Festival when the streets are lavishly decorated and the whole city wears a festive look.
 The main area of festivity during the festival is the palace, which is illuminated with thousands of tiny, shimmering bulbs.

 The 10-day-long Dassara festivities in Mysore bring back the glory and grandeur of a bygone era.
 For full nine days, prayers are offered to the deities of learning, power and wealth, the nine sacred incarnations of Goddess Shakti.
-Music concerts dance programmes, sports competitions and other cultural events are held.
-On Vijaydashami, the 10th day of the festival, a colourful procession featuring caparisoned elephants winding through the gaily-decorated streets of the city, mark the occasion.
+Music concert dance programs, sports competitions, and other cultural events are held.
+On Vijayadashami, the 10th day of the festival, a colorful procession featuring caparisoned elephants winding through the gaily-decorated streets of the city, mark the occasion.

 Ayudha Pooja: It is a part of the Dassara celebrations.
 All vehicles and implements are worshipped on this day.
 The nine-day celebrations culminate in the grand Dassara procession on Vijayadashami, the day of victory.
 The Dassara procession begins at the Palace with uniformed soldiers, horses, caparisoned elephants, dancers and floats accompanied by brass hands playing evocative Indian melodies.
 The Palace Guard and Mysore Lancers march past as graceful folk-dancers twirl and swirl between the floats.
 A majestic elephant adorned by golden anklets, bell and chains carries the city’s patron goddess, Chamundeshwari in a ‘howdah’.
 This extravagant celebration comes to an end with a torchlight parade by the State Police, as fireworks light up the night sky.